The Way I Work

 What is ‘Integrative’ therapy?

-My particular form of “integration” combines 3 of the most popular therapeutic modalities:
+My particular form of “integration” as it was taught combines 3 of the most foundational therapeutic modalities:

-Psychodynamic therapy focuses on our past experiences and how they may have impacted our development, often creating patterns of relating to ourselves and others that can become problematic.
-It takes great interest in subconscious understanding, often through exploring childhood memories, as well as dreams, fantasies, desires and revulsions.
+1. Psychodynamic therapy focuses on our past experiences and how they may have impacted our development, often creating patterns of relating to ourselves and others that can become problematic.
+It takes great interest in subconscious understanding, often through exploring childhood memories, as well as dreams, fantasies, desires and aversions.

 I have listed the types of therapy in the historical order in which they were established.
 Combined together, these therapies can form an Integrative approach.